TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Nation deletion
 As a king, if your nation gets deleted for any reason, including capture of your last town, you will be refunded 50% of the initial cost of creating the nation.
 This can be triggered voluntarily using `/n delete`.

-### Rules

-#### Neutral is neutral
-Neutral towns may not participate in any wars such as helping a nation with a siege.
-Residents in a neutral town participating in a war will be punished and the town may lose its right to neutrality.
-This also applies to residents that are not an official ally with the nations at war.
-If you are not related to a war, you should not approach the siege zone.

-#### Looting towns
-If a town enters a ruined state, the town may be looted of containers and valuable blocks.
-Valuable blocks are ore and mineral blocks, enchanting tables, bookshelves, beacons, conduits, ender chests, anvils, and brewing stands.
-Blocks can be destroyed in ruined towns, but blocks may only be broken to get through barriers such as doors or walls to valuables.
-Any excessive or unnecessary breaking will be punished.
-The ruined state lasts 24 hours whereafter the town is fully deleted.
-The first to claim the town again is the rightful owner of the town.

-#### Defences in wilderness
-The attacking nation is allowed to construct small walls at the siege zone to protect themselves from ranged attacks.
-It is not allowed to build any construction that hinders reaching the siege zone or players in the zone.

-#### Fair wars
-Any use of bugs or unintended behavior to gain an advantage in a siege will be punished.
-Use common sense or ask staff if unsure.

 ### Tips

 #### Fortify towns